uqlibrary/reusable-webcomponents/README.md

 ## Known issues

-if you are developing and you suddenly start getting
+if you are developing and you suddenly start getting:

 `Error: ENOENT: no such file or directory, scandir '/Users/uqldegro/github/reusable-webcomponents/node_modules/node-sass/vendor'`